-The last thing you want to do is to make a recruiter or employer’s life harder, so your resume font should always be straightforward and highly readable.
+The last thing you want to do is to make a recruiter or employer’s life harder, so when building your resume, your font should always be straightforward and highly readable.
 They shouldn’t have to squint to read overly light, thin fonts, or struggle to make out complex symbols or typefaces.

 Professionalism, meanwhile, is all about tone.
 Just as we discussed in the previous section, even “silent” choices like font and formatting can convey tone as easily as your word choice.
 The tone of your font should match the tone of your workplace personality and your level of professionalism.

 In terms of both readability and professionalism, there are a few broad “font families” that we commonly associate with the workplace and with professional settings.
 Let’s go over each of the five main font families, or broad categories, from which you have to choose when you’re writing your resume, cover letter, or references.